Position: Evaluation of ECG Representations Must Be Fixed: Empirical Study

 \subsubsection{Patient Forecasting}

-On 1-year heart failure forecasting (Table~\ref{tab:hemodynamic-hf}), MERL and D-BETA are best and closely matched, outperforming both Random and CLOCS on AUROC and AUPRC.
-Random also exceeds CLOCS ($\Delta \text{AUROC} = 0.03$; $\Delta \text{AUPRC} = 0.05$), reinforcing that a randomly initialized encoder is a non-trivial baseline even for patient-level forecasting.
+On 1-year heart failure forecasting (Table~\ref{tab:hemodynamic-hf}), MERL and KED are best with D-BETA following closely, all outperforming Random, CLOCS, and HeartLang on AUROC and AUPRC.
+Random also exceeds CLOCS ($\Delta \text{AUROC} = 0.03$; $\Delta \text{AUPRC} = 0.05$), reinforcing that a randomly initialized baseline is non-trivial even for patient-level forecasting.